Cherisha2023/CRUD-Contact-Management-Application/README.md

 node server.js
 ```

-> Make sure PostgreSQL is running, and your `.env` file is configured correctly with DB credentials.
+> ⚠️ Make sure PostgreSQL is running, and your `.env` file is properly configured with DB credentials.

 ### 3️⃣ Frontend Setup